 Prior to supplementing any Paid Direct from federal funds need to ensure the terms and condition allow and request prior approval.
 Note: NIH does not allow this.
 You will need to use discretionary funds if you plan to or are supplementing your Paid Direct.

 Additionally, you must disclose on the NIH application and RPPR that the Paid Direct visiting foreign student or scholar is working on the grant

 For G.9 Foreign component report, here is approved template language you can use on your RPPR:

 - X were visiting graduate students from X Foreign University.
 They were financially supported by a scholarship from the foreign government, which covered their living expenses in San Diego, with no fund brought here to support their research work in the lab at UCSD.
 All the research work and experimental data reported in our most recent paper were done in Dr.’s X UCSD lab.

 If the PI has been delegated authority to submit SNAP-eligible Progress Reports to the NIH directly, and a SNAP-eligible noncompeting continuation is due to the Sponsor, then no internal documentation needs to be prepared.
-The PI, and all Key Personnel on the project, will still need to submit their FCOI disclosures to the Conflict of Interest Office.
+The PI, and all Key Personnel on the project, will still need to complete FCOI disclosures.
+These are processed in the COI Module of Kuali Research.